startersclan/docker-sourceservers/README.md

 * `srcds_linux` (Source)
 * `hlds_linux` (Goldsource)

 Invoking the game binary directly is the recommended choice especially when hosting the game server within containers.
-Doing allows the game process to run as `PID 1`, which ensures the game's console output are correctly propagated as container logs, and makes attaching of the terminal to the game's console possible for interactive administration.
+Doing so allows the game process to run as `PID 1`, which ensures the game's console output are correctly propagated as container logs, and makes attaching of the terminal to the game's console possible for interactive administration.

 Some operators may choose to invoke the wrapper script instead as it provides features such as auto-restart and auto-updates.
+Note that doing so presents several problems related to container infrastucture.
+First, invoking the wrapper script alone prevents the game process from being run as `PID 1` and in so introduces unpredictable behavior to the container.
+Second, using the auto-restart feature adds overlapping restart functionalities already provided by container orchestration tools that could potentially introduce conflicting container restart behaviors.
+Third, using the auto-update feature introduces mutation to the container's supposed game version on available updates, wherein changes would not only be lost upon container deletion, but that would have to be performed for every new container started from outdated game images, contradicting the principle of immutability in container design.

-Note that doing so prevents the game process from being run as `PID 1` and introduces unpredictable behavior pertaining to the container, making such an approach an anti-pattern when it comes to containerizing applications.
-The provided game images being generic however should not prevent operators from adopting such approaches should they wish to; though such practices are strongly discouraged and support for them will not be a priority in this project.
+As such, invocation via the wrapper script is strongly discouraged, and support for doing so will not be a priority in this project.
+The provided game images being generic however should not prevent operators from adopting such approaches should they wish to.